Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Introduction

+However, no efficient algorithms are known which solve the min-max-min problem for any $k\in \mathbb N$ efficiently with a certain approximation guarantee.
+Furthermore nothing is known about the complexity of the problem if $k$ has intermediate size.

-As mentioned above the min-max-min problem has a similar structure as the k-adaptability problem which was introduced in \cite{bertsimas2010finite} to approximate two-stage robust optimization problems with integer second-stage variables.
+As mentioned above the min-max-min problem has a similar structure as the \textit{k-adaptability problem} which was introduced in \cite{bertsimas2010finite} to approximate two-stage robust optimization problems with integer second-stage variables (recently a short note on the incorrectness of the continuity assumption made in the latter paper appeared \cite{kedad2023continuity}).
 The idea is to calculate $k$ second-stage policies already in the first stage and choose the best of it after the scenario is revealed.
-This idea provides a heuristic solution to the exact two-stage robust problem.
-Due to the similar structure algorithmic ideas from the k-adaptability literature can also be applied to the min-max-min problem.
+This idea provides a heuristic solution to the exact two-stage robust problem and no approximation guarantees were known so far.
+Due to the similar structure, algorithmic ideas from the k-adaptability literature can also be applied to the min-max-min problem.
 In \cite{hanasusanto2015k} a mixed-integer programming formulation was derived to solve the k-adaptability problem.
-Later in \cite{subramanyam2019k} the authors present an algorithm based on a branch~\&~bound scheme which iteratively calculates worst-case scenarios and considers all $k$-partitions of the given scenario sets.
-However from a theoretical perspective there is not much known about the approximation guarantees the $k$-adaptability approach provides for the two-stage robust problem.
+Later in \cite{subramanyam2019k} the authors present an algorithm based on a branch~\&~bound scheme which iteratively constructs partitions of scenarios.
+In \cite{ghahtarani2023double} a logic-based benders decomposition approach is used where the main problem calculates a first-stage solution while a subproblem is used to derive cuts on the objective value.
+Interestingly the subproblem is a classical min-max-min problem and the authors use methods from the min-max-min literature to solve it.
+Finally in \cite{bertsimas2011geometric} geometric properties of the uncertainty set are used to derive approximation guarantees for the $k$-adaptability problem with right-hand side uncertainty.

+From a theoretical perspective there is not much known about the approximation guarantees the $k$-adaptability approach provides for the two-stage robust problem.
 The only result into that direction was proved in \cite{hanasusanto2015k} where it is shown that the $k$-adaptability problem provides an optimal solution of the exact two-stage problem if the number of second-stage policies is at least the dimension of the problem.
 We will close this gap in this work, providing better bounds on $k$ which lead to a certain problem-specific approximation guarantee.
+Furthermore we provide the first approximation algorithms with a provable approximation guarantee for the $k$-adaptability problem.